Minimum Gambling Age in the US States

 Some states allow casinos (usually tribal casinos) to accept players who are under 21 but over 18 years, other casinos who are permitted to allow players who are 18 years old are not allowed to serve any alcohol within the premises.

-Minimum Legal Gambling Age by Each US State
+Minimum Legal Gambling Age in Each US State

 The table below illustrates the minimum age limit required for gambling by different states.
 It also shows the legal gambling ages for different categories of gambling, including online casinos in the US, poker rooms, lotteries, and betting on races.